Breadcrumbs

 Transition to Discipline Stage (TTD) and Foundation of Discipline (FOD) Stage

-This year is designed to provide the foundation for paediatric residency and will include Adolescent Medicine, Care of the Newborn, Community Paediatrics, Paediatric Emergency, Paediatric Infectious Disease, Immunology and Allergy/Dermatology, Paediatric In-Patient, Paediatric General Surgery, Paediatric Urology and Research.
+This year is designed to provide the foundation for paediatric residency and will include rotations of Adolescent Medicine, Care of the Newborn, Community Paediatrics, Paediatric Emergency, Paediatric Infectious Disease, Immunology/Allergy and Dermatology, General Paediatrics, Paediatric General Surgery, Paediatric Urology and Research.

 PGY-2